ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 Where

 - :code:`<host[@port]|socket>` Specifies the database :code:`host` or a :code:`socket` file.
 By default, port :code:`9000` is used for the connection via clickhouse-client.
 To use a different port, specify it with :code:`@port`.
 The host can be a symbolic name or an IP address.
 By default ntopng connects in clear text, this unless you want to do it over TLS and in this case you need to append a 's' after the port.
 Example :code:`192.168.2.1@9004s`.
-Please see later in this pare more information about SSL connections.
+Please see later in this pare more information about TLS connections.
 - :code:`<dbname>` Specifies the name of the database to be used and defaults to :code:`ntopng`
 - :code:`<user>` Specifies an user with read and write permissions on :code:`<dbname>`
 - :code:`<pw>` Specifies the password that authenticates :code:`<user>`